 - Pest-Resistant.
 In addition to discouraging insect intrusion, hempcrete stands up well against the threat of mold, ensuring that structures built out of this material will remain unmolested and stand the test of time.

 Now that hemp is once again legal in the United States, the time couldn’t be better to explore the capabilities of this underutilized plant.
-We as people have known how versatile hemp is for millennia, but we have allowed that knowledge to dwindle and become lost thanks to nothing more than hemp’s resemblance to its psychoactive sister, marijuana.
+We as people have known how versatile hemp is for millennia, but we have allowed that knowledge to dwindle and become lost thanks to nothing more than hemp’s resemblance to its sister plant, marijuana.
 But we deserve to take full advantage of this sustainable and multifunctional crop.

 Hempcrete is a great way to incorporate hemp into your daily life, reduce your carbon footprint, and jump on board a new residential trend that will have homes of the future safer and more comfortable than ever before.